 N. We provide assistance as special circumstances arise: displacement, unemployment, house repairs when appropriate.

 O. We spend time and effort assisting parents in developing community among them.
 When beneficiaries are in a position to assist each other, it becomes a very healthy environment.

 Will I be the only person partnering with the family?

 Because there are 4 slots of $34 per family, if you choose to take all 4 slots, then you will be the only one partnering with the family.
 If you take less than 4 slots, there may be others who also are assisting in sponsoring the family.

 May I send gifts to my family?

-While we cannot allow gifts to come for children, we do encourage you to correspond with them and to especially send a Birthday Card for them.
+While we cannot allow gifts for children, we do encourage you to correspond with them and to send a Birthday Card for them.
 In that card you can include stickers, balloons or other “flat” items that are small, but meaningful.

 The reason we cannot allow gifts is because of the nature of competition among mothers.
 We work hard to break down competition and to help the mothers to build community among them.
 What this means is that we have to provide uniformity among children in what they receive, so that competition is not sparked.

 Every Birthday, children within the project do receive gifts.
 Their Moms (or themselves) depending on their age pick a few toys from various items that we receive throughout the year.
 Children also receive some items of clothing on their birthdays.

 If you would like to send items that we can add to the Birthday Gift Box for children to pick from, we welcome those items.
 While those items may not directly benefit the child you sponsor, a child in the project will benefit from and enjoy those items.